 The information also disseminated to participants that cultivating saplings is not the ultimate way to protect the environment.
 One should be responsible and sustainable care for trees.
 Such activities could be delivered detailed information about the importance of trees for children, how to plant varied types of trees, and how to nurture them.

 The most appealing part was the active engagement and interest of children in environmental conservation and sustainability.
 Their inquisitiveness in learning about the environment, raising the questions that they have in their mind, and actively answering the questions was absolutely commendable.
 Such a green initiative program is a great way to make the new generation conscious of the critical situation.

 This will lead the children to take an interest in their environment and make greener choices.
 In the program, we taught life skills through tree planting, and teamwork through workshops and games.
 Children learned responsibility by caring for the plants, and how to communicate and compromise with each other.

 Dance Performance of Children

 Though the entire event itself was special, the energetic and talented children’s wonderful dance performance added a charm to the program.

 After the entire program, Tulsi Gyawali Managing Director distributed the prize as a token of appreciation to the children engaged in team-building games and interactive sessions.

 Post Tree Plantation Assessment

 Nepal Sanctuary Treks divided the participants into 10 groups to cultivate the trees.
-Each group of 5 participants planted the 5 trees and assigned the responsibility to take care of trees.
+Each group of 5 participants planted the 5 trees and was assigned the responsibility to take care of the trees.
 Every two weeks, we are planning to visit Katja House to assess the progress and provide additional assistance if required.